OpenRailAssociation/technical-committee/onboarding-checklist.md

   * License review
   * Move the repos
   * Set up teams/people/collaborators with access to the repos
-* Move web site to GitHub Pages within the OpenRail Association organization (if separate web page exists)
+* Move web site to GitHub Pages within the OpenRail Association organization (if separate web page exists), this includes moving domain name registrations to the OpenRail Association
 * Review repos and make sure that they have necessary files (CONTRIBUTING.md, CODE_OF_CONDUCT.md, MAINTAINERS.md, etc.; see [project templates(https://github.com/OpenRailAssociation/technical-committee/tree/main/project-templates))
 * Add project to web site